Ángel Ramos (educator): Later years

-After moving to Arizona In 2004, Ramos was appointed Superintendent of Sequoia School for the Deaf and Hard of Hearing, a charter school in Arizona with two campuses — in Mesa and Phoenix.
+After moving to Arizona In 2004, Ramos was appointed Superintendent of the Sequoia School for the Deaf and Hard of Hearing, a charter school in Arizona with campuses in Mesa and Phoenix.
 Ramos transformed the school from an underperforming school to one of the few "Performing" schools for students who are Deaf and hard of hearing in the country.
 For his efforts in transforming SSDHH into a "Performing" school, he was recognized as Administrator of the Year and Principal of the Year.
 While Ramos was Superintendent of Sequoia Deaf School, the then-Governor of Arizona, Janet Napolitano, appointed Ramos as a commissioner on the Arizona Commission for the Deaf and Hard of Hearing.
 The Assistant Secretary of Education later appointed Ramos to the National Technical Institute for the Deaf National Advisory Group.

-After seven years at Sequoia Deaf School, on July 30, 2011, the New Jersey Commissioner of Education, Dr. Christopher Cerf, appointed Ramos as Superintendent of the Marie Katzenbach School for the Deaf (MKSD) in NJ, with instructions to transform the school into an educational school.
-For three years he worked closely with Commissioner Cerf to transform the school until Cerf's resignation in 2015.
+After seven years at Sequoia Deaf School, on July 30, 2011, the New Jersey Commissioner of Education, Dr. Christopher Cerf, appointed Ramos as Superintendent of the Marie Katzenbach School for the Deaf (MKSD), with instructions to transform the school into an educational school.
+For three years, he worked closely with Commissioner Cerf to transform the school until Cerf's resignation in 2015.
 With Cerf's departure, the vision for MKSD changed focus, and, unwilling to work in this new climate, Ramos retired on June 30, 2015.
-Shortly after his retirement, Ramos created the first and only virtual school for students who are deaf and hard of hearing, The Princeton School, with the goal of providing supplemental assistance to schools and VR in their effort to help these students be successful adults.
+Shortly after his retirement, Ramos created the first and only virtual school for students who are deaf and hard of hearing, The Princeton School, with the goal of providing supplemental assistance to schools and vocational rehabilitation programs in their effort to help these students be successful adults.

 Ramos is currently the principal of the Hawaii School for the Deaf and the Blind.